liz3/blog/_posts/2021-11-23-media-timing.md

 ## Conclusion
-I learned this way of cacluating by reading the discord.py source code and how they do it.
+I learned this way of calculating by reading the discord.py source code and how they do it.

 I hope you where able to take something from this and maybe even use it!